unisat-wallet/extension/README.md

 # Installing the OP_WALLET Chrome Extension

-This guide will walk you through the steps to install the OP_WALLET Chrome extension from the prebuilt files.

-## Step-by-Step Guide

 ### 1. Download the OP_WALLET Prebuilt Files

 - Go to the [OP_WALLET GitHub repository](https://github.com/btc-vision/opwallet).